Proximity fuze: Development in the US

 Given their previous work on radio and radiosondes at NBS, Diamond and Hinman developed the proximity fuze which employed the Doppler effect of reflected radio waves.
 The use of the Doppler effect developed by this group was later incorporated in all radio proximity fuzes for bomb, rocket, and mortar applications.
 Later, the Ordnance Development Division of the National Bureau of Standards (which became the Harry Diamond Laboratories – and later merged into the Army Research Laboratory – in honor of its former chief in subsequent years) developed the first automated production techniques for manufacturing radio proximity fuzes at low cost.
+Filipino-American physicist Emma Unson Rotor contributed research at NBS towards this refinement of the radio proximity fuze and was one of the only women on the project.

 While working for a defense contractor in the mid-1940s, Soviet spy Julius Rosenberg stole a working model of an American proximity fuze and delivered it to Soviet intelligence.
 It was not a fuze for anti-aircraft shells, the most valuable type.

 In the US, NDRC focused on radio fuzes for use with anti-aircraft artillery, where acceleration was up to 20,000 g, compared to about 100 g for rockets and much less for dropped bombs.
 In addition to extreme acceleration, artillery shells were spun by the rifling of the gun barrels to close to 30,000 rpm, creating immense centrifugal force.
-Working with Western Electric Company and Raytheon Company, miniature hearing-aid tubes were modified to withstand this extreme stress.
+Working with Western Electric Company and Raytheon Company, miniature hearing-aid tubes were modified to withstand this extreme stress according to ideas delivered by Van Allen, who joined the APL in 1942.
 The T-3 fuze had a 52% success against a water target when tested in January, 1942.
 The United States Navy accepted that failure rate.
 A simulated battle conditions test was started on 12 August 1942.
 Gun batteries aboard cruiser tested proximity-fuzed ammunition against radio-controlled drone aircraft targets over Chesapeake Bay.
 The tests were to be conducted over two days, but the testing stopped when drones were destroyed early on the first day.
 The three drones were destroyed with just four projectiles.